 The Business Owner’s Guide to Financial Fitness

-The economy is rumbling.
-Concerns of inflation, recessions, and supply shortages are swirling.
-With economic uncertainty looming and the start of the third quarter of 2022, it’s a perfect time to take stock of your company’s financial footing.
+With the start of a new year just 50+ days away, now is the time to take stock of your company’s financial footing.
 By taking these steps to ensure financial fitness in your business, you can be equipped to combat outside risks that can impact your company’s performance and health.

 The most important indicators of a company’s financial fitness are liquidity, solvency, operating efficiency and profitability.
 Together, these indicators help to paint a complete picture of the business’s viability.
 Additionally, by taking these proactive steps each month, you can be on your way to building a great business with a healthy future.